Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Introduction

 \section{Introduction}

-As massive wireless devices are continuously connected to the Internet, the development of human society has been moved from the period of information revolution represented by the Internet to the period of intelligent revolution represented by the Internet of Things (IoT), heralding the opening of the door to the Internet of Everything \cite{Vaezi,LiuWC,LiuLiDai}.
-By 2024, a forecast shows that the number of IoT devices will reach 83 billion, which will be a powerful contributor to making everything connected \cite{Centenaro}.
-However, the other side of the coin is that worries have multiplied about how to supply power to such huge amounts of IoT devices in light of the current energy poverty and the non-negligible energy consumption of each device \cite{XuGuHuLi}.
-As a result, it is an urgent matter to reduce the energy consumption of IoT devices.
+As massive wireless devices are continuously connected to the Internet, the development of human society has transitioned from the period of information revolution, epitomized by the Internet, to the period of intelligent revolution, ushered in by the Internet of Things (IoT), heralding the opening of the door to the Internet of Everything \cite{Vaezi,LiuWC,LiuLiDai}.
+According to forecasts, by 2027, the number of active IoT devices will skyrocket to 29.7 billion, contributing significantly to a more interconnected world \cite{Centenaro}.
+However, a significant concern emerges regarding the energy supply for these substantial numbers of IoT devices, given the current energy scarcity and considerable energy consumption of each device \cite{XuGuHuLi}.
+Consequently, reducing the energy consumption of IoT devices has become a matter of urgency.

-Backscatter communication (BackCom), as a cost-, spectrum-, and energy-efficient communication technology, promises to alleviate the power-hungry issue \cite{NiuLiY}.
-Specifically, wireless devices can adjust the reflection coefficient (RC) by changing the impedance, thus reflecting and modulating the incident radio-frequency (RF) signal from a dedicated signal source without the carrier signal generated by oscillators.
-Thus, it avoids demodulation and decoding, and requires no additional RF components, which prompts the circuit power consumption of BackCom several orders of magnitude less than that of conventional communications.
-Along with the evolution of BackCom, ambient backscatter communication (AmBack) inherits the hallmarks of BackCom, and differs from the former in that AmBack is allowed to utilize the surrounding RF sources or systems like cellular base stations (BSs), digital television transmitters, Wi-Fi access points, frequency modulation (FM) signals, LoRa signals, and Bluetooth signals \cite{Huynh}.
+Backscatter communication (BackCom), known for its cost and energy efficiency, holds the promise of mitigating the power consumption challenges inherent to these devices \cite{NiuLiY}.
+Precisely, IoT devices can adjust the reflection coefficient (RC) by changing the impedance, thus reflecting and modulating the incident radio-frequency (RF) signal from a dedicated signal source without the carrier signal generated by oscillators.
+As a result, BackCom bypasses the need for demodulation and decoding and eliminates the requirement for additional RF components.
+This makes its circuit power consumption significantly lower than conventional communication methods.
+Along with the evolution of BackCom, ambient backscatter communication (AmBC) inherits the hallmarks of BackCom, and differs from the former in that AmBC is allowed to utilize the surrounding RF sources or systems like cellular base stations (BSs), digital TV transmitters, Wi-Fi access points, frequency modulation (FM), LoRa, and Bluetooth signals \cite{Huynh}.